benfrick/docs-portfolio/src/doc/partner/authentication/use-partner-authentication.md

 When there is a login or registration error, the consumer is redirected to the Login or Registration page with an error message explaining the problem.
 After the consumer fixes the problem, they can retry log in or registration.

-Below are sample Login and Registration pages when a consumer-caused error occurs.
+Below are sample Login and Registration pages with error messages indicated in red text.
 This design is subject to change.

 ![](/images/partner/authentication/partner-oauth-login-reg-error.png)